Thermodynamically consistent machine learning model for excess Gibbs energy: Introduction

-All common $g^\mathrm{E}$-models are based on the concept of pair interactions.
-The most widely used $g^\mathrm{E}$-models are lattice models, such as NRTL~\cite{Renon1968} and UNIQUAC~\cite{Abrams1975}, in which the molecular interactions are described by pair-interaction parameters between components, which are usually fitted to experimental data for each binary system of interest.
-These models enable predictions for unstudied temperatures and compositions, as well as predictions for multi-component mixtures, if data exists to fit the model parameters of all constituent binary subsystems.
+All common $g^\mathrm{E}$ models are based on the concept of pair interactions.
+The most widely used $g^\mathrm{E}$ models are \RB{based on the local-composition theory}, such as NRTL~\cite{Renon1968} and UNIQUAC~\cite{Abrams1975}, in which the molecular interactions are described by pair-interaction parameters between components, which are usually fitted to experimental data for each binary system of interest.
+These models enable predictions for unstudied temperatures and compositions, as well as for unstudied multi-component systems, provided data exist to fit the model parameters of all constituent binary subsystems.
 However, these models do not allow predictions for unstudied components, binary systems, and multi-component mixtures comprising unstudied binary subsystems.
 Furthermore, these models suffer from limited flexibility, which often hinders the simultaneous description of VLE and LLE with a single parameterization~\cite{Rarey2005,Marcilla2016}.